jimmoua/COMS2213/Assignments/COMS2213A05/README.md

 ### Root Node
 Notice how in the above UML diagram, we have two `protected` members: `BTNodeType<T>* root` and `size_t count`.
 Most of the class functions will have to deal with `root` pointer This is very important because `root` is used to traverse our tree.

+### Recursion
+Recursion is basically when a function invokes itself.
+This program will be dealing heavily with recurrsion for the any functions that traverses the tree.